denten-books/plain-text/2-surface.md

 the typewriter or the whole punch transfered the inscription from keyboard to paper directly, at the stroke of hammer and key, early electromagnetic devices compounded the inscription across multiple surfaces.
-The movement of the computed sign necessitated multiple "phase transitions" between media: from drum to tape, from one channel of the tape to another, and from tape to paper.
+The movement of the computed sign necessitated manifold "phase transitions" between media: from drum to tape, from one channel of the tape to another, and from tape to paper.
-Upon key press, the sign disappears from view, onto a magnetic surface that resists direct observation.
+Upon key press, the sign now disappeared from view onto a magnetic surface that resists direct observation.
 The computed sign was displaced in time and space, undergoing a number of transformations in the process.
 These transformations in effect constitute what we mean by the "processing" part of "word processing."